matt-harris/react-ts-myguardian/README.md

 # MyGuardian homepage

 This repository contains a personalised homepage app with content supplied by the Guardian open API.
-It's built with React.js, typescript and uses Cypress to run end-to-end tests.
+It's built with React.js, styled components, typescript and uses Cypress to run end-to-end tests.
 You will need an API key to successfully authenticate against the API.
 [You can register a developer key here](https://open-platform.theguardian.com/access/).

 ![MyGuardian App](screenshot.jpg)